ibolton95/Golf-Ball-Hitter/README.md

 Playing Spikeball during the Covid-19 pandemic has been hard since it requires you to be in close proximity to other people.
 Our solution to this problem is to create a Spikeball setter.
 It will hit the ball up to you, so then you can continue practicing your best shots!

 ## Resources
-Our resources include Onshape, MetroExpress, a servo, wires, and a breadboard.
+Our resources include Onshape, a MetroExpress board, a servo, wires, and a breadboard.

 ## Constraints
 The servo may not be strong enough to sufficiently hit the ball.
 We may have trouble printing our pieces at the Sigma Lab due to Covid-19 restraints and us not being there.